cebartling/gummi-bears-load-testing/README.md

 1. Install pipenv via brew: `brew update && brew install pipenv`
 2. Create a virtualenv environment using a recent Python 3 runtime: `pipenv --python 3.8`
-3. Verify your Python 3 runtine installed: `pipenv --py`
+3. Verify your Python 3 interpreter is installed: `pipenv --py`
 4. Install the dependencies in the Pipfile into your virtualenv environment: `pipenv install`
 6. Activate the virtualenv environment: `pipenv shell`
 7. Verify the locust installation: `locust -V`.
 You should see something like... `locust 1.3.1`.